 The Canadian government asserted that in promoting its Arctic foreign policy, it was continuing Canada's "long-standing foreign policy tradition" in promoting international cooperation in pursuit of "shared objectives".
-This was to be accomplished through institution-building and "pragmatic problem solving".
+This was to be accomplished through "institution-building and pragmatic problem solving".
 In doing so, however, Canada had "taken on, as a new guiding theme, the protection and enhancement of human security."
-The Northern Dimension of Canada's foreign policy, in other words, had become the gateway for the incorporation of new ideas about the relevancy of human security in context of environment and civil society.
-It was to be framed in reference to "the northern territories and peoples of Canada, Russia, and the United States, the Nordic countries plus the vast (and mostly ice-covered) waters in between".
-Here, the Canadian Government asserted that the challenges "mostly take the shape of trans-boundary environmental threats-persistent organic pollutants, climate change, nuclear waste-that are having dangerously increasing impacts on the health and vitality of human beings, northern lands, waters and animal life." (ibid)
+The Northern Dimension of Canada's foreign policy, in other words, had become the gateway for the incorporation of new ideas about\ the relevancy of human security in context of environment and civil society.
+It was to be \framed in reference to "the northern territories and peoples of Canada, Russia, and the United States, the Nordic countries plus the vast (and mostly ice-covered) waters in between".
+Here, the Canadian Government asserted that the challenges "mostly take the shape of trans-boundary environmental threats-persistent organic pollutants, climate change, nuclear waste-that are having dangerously increasing impacts on the health and vitality of human beings, northern lands, waters and animal life."

-But unlike the Barents Euro-Arctic Region in the Bering Strait region, which might be a region comparable in levels of cooperation and multilateralism to that of the North Pacific Rim Arctic region, there is no international body for an institutionalized intergovernmental (Heininen 2004), or regional cooperation which really connects Canadian Northern Dimension Foreign Policy, as yet, to the less formalized international linkages of the Pacific Rim Region.
+But unlike the Barents Euro-Arctic Region in the Bering Strait region, which might be a comparable region to compare the level of cooperation and multilateralism in the North Pacific Rim Arctic region, there is no international body for an institutionalized intergovernmental or regional cooperation.34 This really connects Canadian Northern Dimension Foreign Policy, as yet, to the less formalized international linkages of the Pacific Rim Region.
 Most efforts along these lines have been undertaken by the US, and these have not been particularly successful.
-In 1989 a Bering Straits Regional Commission, was established between the governments of the Soviet Union and the U.S., to resolve local incidents such as illegal crossings, or to offer services in cases of emergency, but there has been no real structure or action at a higher level of governance5.
-As such, in the Bering Strait area there are more activities than
+In 1989 a Bering Straits Regional Commission, was established between the governments of the Soviet Union and the U.S., to resolve local incidents such as illegal crossings, or to offer services in cases of emergency, but there has been no real structure or action at a higher level of governance.
+As such, in the Bering Strait area there are more activities than initiatives or efforts from the top to create an international framework.
+While on the other hand, there is an intercontinental network for contacts and cooperation, which is flexible and based on bottom-up local and regional activities rooted in indigenous connections, on the Canadian side, however, there are indeed few connections of this type which link to the Russian North.